Ingredient

 Natural

-Discover the laws of attraction with glycerine, a humectant and a carrier that locks in moisture and effective ingredients, such as essential oils, into the skin.
+Discover the laws of attraction with glycerin, a humectant and a carrier that locks in moisture and effective ingredients, such as essential oils, for dewy, hydrated skin.

 - Acts as a humectant